Research Projects

 Apart from building information models and traditional construction plans, the approach integrates as-built scans, control data from the building services equipment (BSE), and sensor and environmental data.
 These data are merged into a common, hybrid twin model spanning all lifecycle phases of the building and used for energy simulations, BSE optimizations, and collaborative visualizations in virtual reality.
 The aim is to evaluate what-if scenarios for CO2-reducing construction and refurbishment measures in new buildings, but, even more importantly, in existing buildings, and translate them into specific investment recommendations.
 Hence, the project directly supports the energy transition in the building sector.

-Within the project’s scope, the FZI is developing the holistic data model for the hybrid twin as well as processing and merging high volumes of data for use in simulations and visualizations.
+Within the project, the FZI is working on the development of a holistic data model for the hybrid twin, as well as the processing and fusion of large heterogeneous datasets for use in simulations and visualizations.

 This research focus includes the research and design of sustainable IT innovations in the cross-sectional areas of energy, mobility, production, water management, and logistics.
 This involves developing systems that promote the ecologically, socially, and economically sustainable use of resources, and providing strategic consultancy services to companies, particularly SMEs, on their path to greater sustainability.